elastic/search-ui/ADVANCED.md

 ### Publishing

-Always publish from a version branch, do not publish from master.

 Publish new version
 (Example, publish 0.6.0)

-1. Create new version branch `git checkout -b v0.6`.
-2. Run `npx lerna changed` to see which projects will be published.
+1. Run `npx lerna changed` to see which projects will be published.
-3. Update `CHANGELOG` files to include version `v0.6.0` for the projects that will be published.
+2. Update `CHANGELOG` files to include version `v0.6.0` for the projects that will be published.
    NOTE: Lerna does NOT update `package-lock.json` file, so at this point you'll have to manually edit the `package-lock.json` for each updated package to update `0.5.0` to `0.6.0` at the top of the file.
-4. Run `npx lerna version 0.6.0 --exact`.
+3. Run `npx lerna version 0.6.0 --exact`.
-5. Verify correct tags and commits have been created.
+4. Verify correct tags and commits have been created.
-6. Run `npx lerna publish from-git`.
+5. Run `npx lerna publish from-git`.
-7. Verify `0.6.0` has been published to npm.
+6. Verify `0.6.0` has been published to npm.
+7. Create new version branch `git checkout -b v0.6` and push to `origin`
 8. PR these release changes back into master.
 9. Create release in Github.